Marta-Rudnicka/webSoakDB/documentation/inventory.md

 * list of all subsets chosen for the project (both user's own cherry-picking lists and presets) with availability information
 * list of all the visits registered for XChemSPA, and a form to create a new one ( `add_visit()` at `inventory/add-visit`); registering a new visit in XChemSPA creates new `IspybAuthorization` object linked to the project
 * TODO: link to managing the experiment

+###Compounds

+- `compound_lookup()` at `inventory/compound-lookup/<int:pk>/` displays all the details of a compound, together with a struture image and information on where it is physically located.
+The location information includes only public library plates

+##Simple searches

+- `find_single_compound()` at `inventory/find-single-compound/` - provides search form and search results for finding compounds by SMILES string or the code.
+Both kinds of string are entered into the same field; SMILES string are converted to the standardised form used everywhere else before the executing the query
+- `find-library-plate()` provides search form and search results for looking up a library plate by barcode
+- `compare_plates()` at `inventory/compare-plates/` provides a form in which two of public library plates can be selected.
+When the form is submitted, provides various information allowing to compare plates, such as the overlap between the compounds, different names for the same compounds in each plates (if there are any) etc.

+## Navigation pages

+`index()` view at `inventory/` serves the inventory home page, and `browse_data()` at `inventory/browse-data/` provides links to user management and search pages.

 ## `Advanced features: